-To draw a circle, click the Polygonal Shape Creation tool \bigcirc and click the Circular Shape Creation tool \bigcirc in the Tool Options window > You can also press Shift+C or click Shapes > Circular Shape Creation in the main menu.
+To draw a circle, click the Polygonal Shape Creation tool 🜔 (S) and click the Circular Shape Creation tool 🖉

+(Shift+C) in the Tool Options window .
+You can click Shapes > Circular Shape Creation in the main menu.

 Click once to set the center of the circle, move the pointer to define the radius, and click again to finish.
 See Circular Shape Creation Tool Options for shape creation options.